The Keenly App

 Problems viewing?
 Click here to open >

-- Embrace Ambiguity – My initial lack of knowledge about this topic caused me to doubt my ability to find the right solution.
-However, I realized that because of this ambiguity, I was able to better empathize with the children rather than jumping into conclusions.
+My initial lack of knowledge about this topic caused me to doubt my ability to find the right solution.
+However, I realized that because of this ambiguity, I was able to better empathize and listen.

 Meet uConnect an app to help you meet other students in your own university.